roger-pan/message_app/README.md

 #Message App

 ##Why we're making this.

 Whatsapp kinda sucks.
-Or, at least, isn't $19b good.
+Or, at least, it isn't $19b good.
 We want to connect the world like facebook, but without all the modern corporate bad stuff.

 We're creating a lightweight web app which allows for users to securely message and discuss topics.

 ##Functionality.